mkijowski/lab4-ceg-3400/README.md

 Answer the following:

 * Would this iptables firewall configuration (`task3.rules`) be considered a whitelist or blacklist?
 Explain.
+* How did you verify that this worked?
+Be verbose, include more terminal output or screenshots!
 * Did you lock yourself out?
-  * If no: How did you verify that this worked?
-  * If yes: triage, what did you do wrong?
-How would you fix it (paste a new attempt at your `task3.rules` right here and try to fix your error)

 ---